Golden Jubilee of Hassanal Bolkiah: Royal representatives

-Commemorations
+Monuments and souvenirs

 In conjunction of the Sultan's Golden Jubilee celebration, Brunei government and also private bodies through the Golden Jubilee Memorial Souvenir Sectorial Committee produce and sell commemorative merchandise and souvenirs to the public.
 Major broadcasting bodies also publish and sell photographs of the ceremonies.

 The Brunei Information Department Department was given the rights to provide photographs and any informations needed about the Golden Jubilee for the use of local and foreign journalists and also to individuals.
 Government newspapers such as the Pelita Brunei and local media such as Media Permata and Borneo Bulletin made their special commemorative publications.